-a.
-Allowances within Division: there are no allowance restrictions if both combatants weigh-in within the same contracted division.

-b.
-Weight Miss Catch Weight: If a person misses the contracted weight and the two competitors are in different weight classes, the heavier opponent shall not exceed five (5) lbs. of the lower weighing eight spread allowai s are below the contracte .ght differential as a large enou-.ght differential as a large enou-.ght and the contracted of the second o c.
+- a.
+Allowances within Division: there are no allowance restrictions if both combatants weigh-in within the same contracted division. - b.
+Weight Miss Catch Weight: If a person misses the contracted weight and the two competitors are in different weight classes, the heavier opponent shall not exceed five (5) lbs. of the lower weighing - ..eight spread allowan...s are below the contracted as a large enought differential as a large enought. c.
 Contracted Catch Weight(s): there is no weight spread allowance between contracted catch weight fighters, so long as both competitors are below the contracted weight.
 Commissions may deny Catch Weight fights if they see the weight differential as a large enough disparity to the safety of